Tinto

 And in that cup, there is a drap.

 Tak' up that cup, and drink that drap, that's in yon kist, on Tintock tap!

 It is accessible for walking and is one of the premier locations for hanggliding and paragliding.
 Tinto is located near the small villages of Thankerton and Wiston.

 Tinto is also the venue for one of the most popular hill running races in Scotland which is held annually in November.

+The toposcope at the summit was designed by James Alexander Parker.

 Artistic recognition

 Tinto Hill was painted by John Pairman in 1841.